f0rk-b0mb/ansible-wordpress-server/README.md

 git clone https://github.com/f0rk-b0mb/ansible-wordpress-server

-Replace `your-username` and `your-repo-name` with your actual GitHub username and repository name.

 ### Modify the Playbook

 Before running the playbook, you need to modify it to include your actual server name, domain, email, and MySQL root password.
 These values are represented by placeholders in the playbook: